-The Rolling Mavericks Ultralight Enduro Trail Jack is a must-have tool for the trail or adventure rider, whether your bike has a center stand or just a side stand.
+The Rolling Mavericks Ultralight Enduro Trail Jack Stand is a must-have tool for the trail or adventure rider, whether your bike has a centre stand or just a side stand.
 With the Enduro Trail Jack, you can quickly raise one of the wheels off the ground to fix a flat.

-Disclaimer: the blue anodized color of the individual parts may differ slightly from each other.
+Disclaimer: the blue anodized colour of the individual parts may differ slightly from each other.

 - Great for fixing flats, chain maintenance, and emergency repairs

 - Quickly jack one wheel off the ground

 - Ultralight; weighs 140 grams (4.9 oz)

 - Ultra-compact; flat packs to 18 mm x 250 mm

 - It fits many 25 cm/10" tool rolls

 - Mini zippered reinforced EVA parts bag included.